Mukesh-creator/mediacon/README.md

 # mediacon

-See my yutube channel for installation procedure
+See my youtube channel for installation procedure